oroinc/documentation/user/back-office/system/emails/index.rst

 Businesses handle large amounts of internal and external correspondence on a daily basis and managing it all can be time consuming.
 Oro applications offer many tools and configuration settings to simplify and manage in-house and external correspondence to fit all your business needs.

-The following topics illustrate all email settings and provide instructions on how to configure personal and system mailboxes, and integrate with Google, MS Exchange and Outlook, set up email templates and notification rules.
+The following topics illustrate all email settings and provide instructions on how to configure personal and system mailboxes, set up email templates and notification rules.

 Click on the topics below to learn more: